dbt-labs/docs.getdbt.com/website/blog/dbt-tutorials/2021-11-23-how-to-upgrade-dbt-versions.md

 ## Step 3: Upgrade dbt

 If you use dbt Cloud, you can upgrade [as described here](https://docs.getdbt.com/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-choosing-a-dbt-version).
-Take note of the recommendation to create a second "sandbox" project, so that your experimentation doesn’t impact the rest of the team.
+We recommend that you [create a second "sandbox" project](https://docs.getdbt.com/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-upgrading-dbt-versions#testing-your-changes-before-upgrading), so that your experimentation doesn’t impact the rest of the team.
 For dbt Core, upgrade instructions will vary based on your [original installation method](https://docs.getdbt.com/dbt-cli/installation).

 ## Step 4: Try to run `dbt compile`